fdbesanto2/assignment_2020/README.md

 ## lvisClass.py

 A class to handle LVIS data.
 This class reads in LVIS data from a HDF5 file, stores it within the class.
-It also contains methods to convert from the compressed elevation format and return attribues as numpy arrays.
+It also contains methods to convert from the compressed elevation format and return attributes as numpy arrays.
 Note that LVIS data is stored in WGS84 (EPSG:4326).

 The class is: